Sylvester Stallone

-Sylvester Gardenzio "Sly" Stallone (/stəˈloʊn/; born July 6, 1946) is an American actor and filmmaker.
-In a film career spanning more than fifty years, Stallone has received numerous accolades, including a Golden Globe Award and a Critics' Choice Award, as well as nominations for three Academy Awards and two BAFTA Awards.
+Sylvester Gardenzio "Sly" Stallone (/stəˈloʊn/ stə-LOHN; born July 6, 1946) is an American actor and filmmaker.
+In a film career spanning more than 50 years, Stallone has received numerous accolades, including a Golden Globe Award and a Critics' Choice Award, as well as nominations for three Academy Awards and two BAFTA Awards.
 Stallone is one of only two actors in history (alongside Harrison Ford) to have starred in a box-office No. 1 film across six consecutive decades.
 Films in which he has appeared have grossed over $7.5 billion worldwide.

 Struggling as an actor for a number of years upon moving to New York City in 1969, Stallone found gradual work in films such as The Lords of Flatbush (1974).
 He achieved his greatest critical and commercial success starting in 1976 with his iconic role as boxer Rocky Balboa in the first film of the successful Rocky franchise, which he also wrote.
 In 1977, he became the third actor in history to be nominated for two Academy Awards for Best Original Screenplay and Best Actor.

-He portrayed the PTSD-plagued soldier John Rambo in First Blood (1982), a role he would play across five Rambo films (1982–2019).
-He received a star on the Hollywood Walk of Fame in 1984.
+He portrayed the PTSD-plagued soldier John Rambo in First Blood (1982), a role he would play across five Rambo films (1982–2019) which he also co-wrote.
 From the mid-1980s to the late 1990s, Stallone would go on to become one of Hollywood's highest-paid actors acting in action films such as Cobra (1986), Tango and Cash (1989), Cliffhanger (1993), Demolition Man (1993), and The Specialist (1994).
 At the height of his career, Stallone was known for his rivalry with Arnold Schwarzenegger.